The Complete Uk lawn glossary

 Plantain

 A common broadleaf weed with rosettes of ribbed leaves that sit flat to the ground.
-Broadleaf and ribwort plantain are both common in UK lawns.
+Thrives in compacted soil.

 Robbie's Take

 Plantain is a sign of compacted soil.
-Yes, you can kill it with selective herbicide, but if you don't aerate and relieve the compaction, something will fill that space and it might be plantain again.
-Treat the symptom and the cause.
+Kill it with selective herbicide, but if you don't aerate, something will fill that space again.

 Potassium (K)